top of page

 Will I have access to my medical records?

 Your medical records are kept in a secure electronic file and are your property.
 If you need copies, just let us know.
+A patient portal is also available where some records can be accessed by the patient at anytime.

 Do you share any medical records with insurance carriers or pharmaceutical companies?